Do you want to kick-start your exploration of wine? Well, we’ve got you covered!

 Our ultimate cheat sheet will have you tasting wine like a pro and there are only three parts to it.

-The intensity of the colour of the wine will reflect the intensity of the flavour you will experience when tasting it.
+The intensity of the color of the wine will reflect the intensity of the flavour you will experience when tasting it.

 According to wine experts, if you don’t smell the wine you can be “robbed” of the complete tasting experience.